pkulwj1994/my_mnist_generate/README.md

 # my_mnist_generate
-mnist and cifar10 generation experiments
+implementation of normalizing flows for mnist and cifar10 generation experiments